|Birthname||Melissa Marie Mathison|

 |Astrology data||12°37' or|

-American screenwriter and noted family, who spells her last name slightly differently from her father and brother..
-One of five kids of Richard Matheson, she spent much of her youth in Los Angeles where her dad was West Coast bureau chief for Newsweek magazine.
+One of five kids of Richard Randolph Mathison, she spent much of her youth in Los Angeles where her dad was West Coast bureau chief for Newsweek magazine.
 Family friends included Francis Ford Coppola and Melissa began work as his assistant on the production of "Godfather Part II," 1974.
 Coppola saw some of Melissa's work and assigned her to write the script of "The Black Stallion," and following that, "E.T.
 The Extraterrestrial," 1982.
 The film was a huge success.

-- sibling relationship with Matheson, Dirk (born 5 June 1959)
+- sibling relationship with Mathison, Dirk (born 5 June 1959)

 - Work : Published/ Exhibited/ Released 1982 (Playwright/ script E.T.)